Studying K-FAC Heuristics by Viewing Adam through a Second-Order Lens: Introduction

 \section{Introduction}

 At the heart of any machine learning model is an optimisation problem, and at the heart of any training procedure is an optimisation algorithm.
 Most frequently seen in the literature are \emph{first-order} optimisers such as SGD, Adam \citep{kingma_adam_2015} and their variants, but exploratory studies have also been performed on \emph{second-order} algorithms such as quasi-Newton methods and K-FAC \citep{martens_optimizing_2015}.
 Broadly speaking, second-order algorithms aim to secure more rapid convergence to an optimal value of the objective function by making more principled individual updates, which in turn are more computationally costly than those employed by first-order methods.
-Combined with a generally more complicated implementation, second-order methods have not yet proven preferable to first-order approaches for most practitioners \citep{anil_scalable_2021}.
+Combined with a generally more complicated implementation, first-order methods are still preferable to second-order approaches for most practitioners \citep{anil_scalable_2021}.

 In part, this is a stability issue --- by virtue of taking larger individual steps, second-order optimisers carry an increased risk of significantly worsening the objective value if their approximate understanding of curvature in objective space is a poor representation of the true space.
-Most second-order approaches thus depend on additional heuristics (such as curvature damping) for their viability.
-It is then natural to ask how much these heuristics are responsible for the documented benefits of second-order optimisers, and whether they might similarly improve first-order techniques.
+Most second-order approaches thus \emph{depend} on additional heuristics (such as curvature damping) for their viability.
+Heuristics commonly seen in first-order methods, such as weight decay or momentum applied to SGD, improve an already effective optimiser; by contrast, second-order methods' heuristics are \emph{essential} components, without which the optimiser will perform unstably or ineffectively --- a point we demonstrate in Appendix~\ref{sec:KFACAblations}.
+It is then natural to ask to what extent these heuristics are responsible for the documented benefits of second-order optimisers, and whether they might similarly improve first-order techniques.